DyRA: Portable Dynamic Resolution Adjustment Network for Existing Detectors: Related Work

 \section{Related Work}

-\textbf{Object Detection Networks.} Object detection is an application that identifies and localizes objects from images.
-The majority of object detectors typically comprise three components, namely the backbone, neck, and head.
-The backbone is responsible for extracting characteristics from the image, thus pre-trained image classifiers such as \cite{he2016deep, xie2017aggregated, tan2019efficientnet} are widely used.
-Based on the backbone, the neck~\cite{lin2017feature, liu2018path, zhu2018bidirectional, ghiasi2019fpn} extracts multi-scale features utilized as in the subsequent detection procedure.
-The head receives these features as input and finalizes the detection process, including localization and classification.
-There have been two approaches to the implementation of the head in object detection: one-stage~\cite{redmon2016you, liu2016ssd, lin2017focal, bochkovskiy2020yolov4, wang2023yolov7} and two-stage~\cite{wang2019region, ren2015faster, girshick2015fast, he2017mask} networks.
-One-stage networks can attain low inference latency with unified head architecture, while two-stage networks have relatively high inference latency due to an accurate detection process with an additional refinement network.
-Anchor-free detectors~\cite{tian2019fcos, zhang2020bridging, yang2019reppoints, dai2021dynamic} have been introduced to address hyper-parameters in the head while reducing latency by eliminating the need for the non-maximum suppression (NMS) operation.
-Since our method is based on input image scaling, it is agnostic to object detection neural network topology.
+\textbf{Object Detection Networks.} The object detector is a model that identifies and localizes objects from images, which consists of three components, namely a backbone, a neck, and a head.
+The backbone is responsible for extracting features from the image, so pre-trained image classifiers such as \cite{he2016deep, xie2017aggregated, tan2019efficientnet} are widely used.
+The neck~\cite{lin2017feature, liu2018path, zhu2018bidirectional, ghiasi2019fpn} extracts multi-scale features utilized in the subsequent detection procedure.
+The head receives these features as input and finalizes the detection process, which has two approaches: One-stage~\cite{redmon2016you, liu2016ssd, lin2017focal, bochkovskiy2020yolov4, wang2023yolov7} and two-stage~\cite{wang2019region, ren2015faster, girshick2015fast, he2017mask}.
+One-stage networks can achieve low inference latency with a unified head architecture, while two-stage networks have relatively high latency due to additional refinement networks.
+To get rid of anchors, anchor-free detectors~\cite{tian2019fcos, yang2019reppoints,zhang2020bridging, dai2021dynamic} were introduced, which don't require non-maximum suppression (NMS)~\cite{papageorgiou2000trainable}.
+As an emerging self-attention~\cite{vaswani2017attention}, transformer-based detectors~\cite{carion2020end, zhu2020deformable, caron2021emerging, jia2023detrs} were suggested and showed high performance.
+Since our method is based on image scaling, it is agnostic to the mentioned detection topologies.